-- Pedagogy, - University policies (e.g., FERPA, Title IX, access and equity, etc.), - Mentoring students from diverse backgrounds, - Knowledge of human development appropriate to teaching undergraduate students, - Assessment, and - Other areas the faculty deem critical.
+- Pedagogy, - University policies (e.g., FERPA, Title IX, access and equity, etc.), - Mentoring students from diverse backgrounds, - Knowledge of human development appropriate for teaching undergraduate students, - Assessment, and - Other areas the faculty deem critical.

-All students being appointed as grader, lab assistant, teaching assistant, or graduate teacher of record must participate in training that meets competencies specified by the Graduate School prior to beginning appointment.
+All students appointed as graders, lab assistants, teaching assistants, or graduate teachers of record must participate in training that meets the competencies specified by the Graduate School before beginning the appointment.